2018/04/07 19:45 , Author: House Solution

-When you are travelling, I recommend using the app or website from hostel world.
-This application is one of my best friends during travelling.
-It has a map with all nearby hostels and its price.
-Clicking on the hostel, will show you the internet page and contact information of the hostel immediately.
+When you are traveling, I recommend using the app or website from hostel world.
+This application is one of my best friends during traveling.
+It has a map with all the nearby hostels and its price.
+Clicking on the hostel will show you the internet page and contact information of the hostel immediately.
 Compared to Europe, it is in some areas hard to find a hostel.
-So I suggest that you check if there is a hostel available before you are travelling to your destination.
-When you are travelling through Cairo, I can recommend the dahab hostel.
+So I suggest that you check if there is a hostel available before you are traveling to your destination.
+When you are traveling through Cairo, I can recommend the Dahab hostel.
 It is located in the very heart of the city, close to Tahrir square.
 Furthermore, it has a big roof terrace with a nice view over the city, friendly personal and it is not expensive.

 I wish you all the best with your choice of stay.
 See you in Cairo!